Internet Provider Berlin

 Still nowadays a German landline number comes in handy, and what better than that you will get a free landline number with your internet contract.
 Calls to other German landlines are free of charge, while calls to cellphones are as cheap as 19,9c per minute.

-This will be no problem for 99% of all internet users, but in the close race with 1&1 for the top spot this gave 1&1 the little advantage.
+This will be no problem for 99% of all internet users, but in the close race with 1&1 Internet for the top spot this gave 1&1 Internet a little advantage over o2.

 But again, this will not concern the majority of users and if you are putting your focus on cheaper prices o2 still is the best option to sign up with in Berlin.
 With o2 you can choose to sign up for a fixed contract for 24 months.